torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 11. Reap the old rmap btree blocks as discussed in the case study about how to :ref:`reap after rmap btree repair <rmap_reap>`.

-12. Free the xfbtree now that it not needed.
+12. Free the xfbtree analw that it analt needed.

 The proposed patchset is the
 `rmap repair